Benzoin96485/Benzoin96485.github.io/_pages/about.md

 # 🔥 News

+- *2026.01*: The manuscript of the QuantumPDB software package, of which I am a main developer, was preprinted at ChemRxiv!
 - *2025.10*: I won a ChemPhysChem Poster Award at [SMLQC 2025](https://www.smlqc2025.com/p/practical-information-for-attendees.html).
 - *2025.10*: The ML for TMC design review paper I contributed in with my labmates was published on COChE!
 - *2025.07*: My collaborative paper with Martin Head-Gordon's lab on regularized 2nd-order perturbation theory was published!